Vsadik96/Hogwarts_API/README.md

 # Hogwarts_API
 HogwartsApp CRUD
-To run the code use: uvicorn main:main --reload
+	to run the code use: uvicorn main:main --reload